wavemotion-dave/A5200DS/readme.md

 Missing :
 ---------
 Most things are playing fine on a DSi.
 Most of the original commercial games (like Missile Command, Space Invaders, Centipede) will generally run fine on the older DS-LITE or DS-PHAT.
-Bosconian (128k AtariMax SD Supercart) is too slow to be playable... or is it?
-If you have a DSi or above and are running with Unlaunch or Twilight Menu++ (both of which will unlock the faster 2X CPU of the DSi), you can try the special a5200dsi.nds build to make Bosconian (and everything else) run smoothly.

 Sound is passable.
 I'm not super pleased with the fidelity but it's come a long way.